 In this paper we have given a lattice interpretation of the Chinese Wall policy of Brewer and Nash [2].
-In doing so we have disputed11 their claim that the Chinese Wall policy "cannot be correctly represented by a Bell-LaPadula model."
-We have also shown that the Brewer-Nash model is too restrictive to be employed in practice, since it essentially prohibits consultants from adding new information into the system.
+In doing so we have refuted their claim that the Chinese Wall policy "cannot be correctly represented by a Bell-LaPadula model."
+We have also shown that the Brewer-Nash model is too restrictive to be employed in practice, since it essentially prohibits consultants from adding new information into the system (unless they are assigned to no more than one company).
 By maintaining a careful distinction between users, principals and subjects, we developed a model for the Chinese Wall policy which addresses threats from Trojan Horse infected programs and retains the ability of consultants to write information into the company datasets they are analyzing.
 Our paper demonstrates the vital importance of distinguishing security policy as applied to human users versus security policy as applied to computer subjects.